pyOpenSci/python-package-guide/tutorials/intro.md

 to manage and reuse your code across different projects.
 Structuring your code as a package is the first step you need to take so you can share the tools in the toolbox you've created and let others build with it.

+## Why create a Python package?

+There are numerous reasons why you might create a Python package:

+- **Use your code across multiple projects:** At its most basic level, creating a package allows you to install your code into a Python environment.
+This allows you to then import functions and classes into any workflows both locally and in the cloud..
+- **Share your code:** Sharing your code with others is often a common reason to create a package.
+If you publish a package on a public repository such as PyPI or conda, immediately your package can be installed on any machine using pip or conda with a single command.
+- **Build community around your code:** Packages make it easier for multiple people to work on the same project (particularly when published on Github).
+A version platform such as git (the version control system used by GitHub), further makes it easier to track changes to the codebase over time.
+Tools such as issues and pull requests make it easier for outside users to contribute bug fixes and to establish review processes for accepting changes to the code base..
+- **Organize your code:** Packages can be used to organize large code projects, dividing them into smaller, more manageable components.
+This structure can help with both maintaining the codebase and with making it easier to understand.

+### What to consider before you create a package

+Creating a Python package that others use takes considerable time and effort.
+Before you begin, think about your goals including:

+- Who you think will use your package
+- How people might use your package and on what data (if data are relevant)
+- Whether you have time to add things such as documentation and tests
+- How long you might be able to maintain it: remember that once people begin using your package they will depend on your maintainer team to update it, fix bugs and answer questions.

+Before creating a package that is user-facing, it's important to consider all of the above!

 ## The elements of a Python package

 :::{figure-md} package-components